lkpetrich/Abstract-Algebras/README.md

 * Ideals generalize zeros to sets
 * Division: for every a, b, there exists a unique x, y satisfying a * x = y * a = b. x and y can be either equal or distnct.

+Many familiar operations satisfy some of these properties.
+These ones are all commutative and associative:
+* Addition: identity: 0
+* Multiplication: identity: 1, zero: 0
+* Minimum: identity: max of domain, zero: min of domain
+* Maximum: identity: min of domain, zero: max of domain
+* Boolean and: identity: true, zero: false
+* Boolean or: identity: false, zero: true
+* Set intersection: identity: universal set of domain, zero: empty set
+* Set union: identity: empty set, zero: universal set of domain

+Matrix multiplication is associative without being commutative.
+Subtraction and division are neither commutative nor associative.

 Here are groupoids with some of these features:
 * Semigroup: associative
 * Monoid: associative, identity
 * Group: associative, identity, division (gives inverses)
 * Quasigroup: division
 * Loop: division, identity

 ## Ternary functions
 Functions of three variables - Notebook: `Pure Ternary Operators.nb`